miloscomplex/5ive-ingredients/README.md

 **What does your program do?
 What do you need to know to install it?
 How do you run it?
 What websites / APIs does it use?**

 Due to the current circumstances people are cooking at home more than they used to be, some for the first time.
 If you’re a beginner, strapped for time or resource starved.
-Staring at a list of ingredients a mile long can be overwhelming and make for a daunting task to make a meal for yourself or others.
+Staring at a list of ingredients a mile long can be overwhelming and the makings of a daunting task to make a meal for yourself or others.
 Utilizing an API, a user can search for recipes, recipes that only contain five ingredients.
 Which means simpler and easier to cook recipes.

 **Note: This is a CLI application**